Herbert's 3 TD passes lead No. 16 Oregon past Stanford 21-6

 THE TAKEAWAY

 Oregon: The Ducks ended a four-game losing streak in Pac-12 openers with the last win coming in 2014 when Marcus Mariota led the team to the playoff.
-Doing it on the road was even more meaningful.
-Oregon had lost 15 of its past 20 games away from Autzen Stadium and will need to reverse that trend this year if the Ducks want to contend in the Pac-12 North, especially with upcoming trips to No. 22 Washington, No. 24 Arizona State and Southern California.
+Doing it on the road was even more meaningful considering the struggles in recent years.
+The Ducks will need to be a strong road team if they want to contend in the Pac-12 North, especially with upcoming trips to No. 22 Washington, No. 24 Arizona State and Southern California.

 Stanford: The Cardinal are off to their worst start since coach Jim Harbaugh's first season on The Farm in 2007.
 Since then Stanford has been one of the most consistent programs on the West Coast.
 But the ingredients that led to that success - a dominant offensive line and strong defense - have been lacking of late and the offense lacks the playmakers to make up for those deficiencies.
 The Cardinal have scored two offensive TDs in their past 10 quarters.